Your cart

 It's important to pre-stretch your elastic cord before working with it to prevent it from getting loose over time.
 Pre-stretching is less necessary when working with Elastic Floss, but it doesn't hurt.

-It's helpful to stretch the cord slightly when tying.
+It's helpful to stretch the cord slightly during tying.
 This will ensure that the final product feels firm and solid instead of flimsy and loose.
-And a dab of beading glue is recommended on the knot for good measure.
+A dab of beading glue is recommended on the knot for good measure.

 Learn how to tie a stretchy bracelet using a surgeons knot.